opnsense/docs/source/development/components/menusystem.rst

     // test, print menu as structured named array print_r($menu->getItems("/testpage.php"));

-The current version only implements a static menu defined by one xml file (models/OPNsense/Base/Menu/Menu.xml), but extending with additional xml files is already supported in the component for future use.
+The current version only implements a static menu defined by one XML file (models/OPNsense/Base/Menu/Menu.xml), but extending with additional XML files is already supported in the component for future use.

 --------